STICKnoLOGIC/First-Accord-Docs/guide/github-browser.md

 ## Where to go from here?

 Congratulations!
-You have successfully completed the standard workflow: `fork -> clone -> edit -> pull request` that you will frequently encounter as a contributor.
+You have successfully completed the standard workflow: `fork -> edit -> pull request` using your Browser that you will frequently encountser as a contributor.

 You are welcome to join our community or group if you need assistance or have any questions.